The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

 Subsequently, we obtained a third, higher resolution ($R\sim1340$), spectrum using the BINOSPEC \citep{Fabricant2019} spectrograph mounted on the 6.5-meter Multiple Mirror Telescope (MMT) at the MMT Observatory, Arizona on 2025 May 16.
 We present this spectrum in Fig. \ref{fig:MMT_Spec}.
 The observation consisted of 3 $\times$ 450 s exposures.
 The data were acquired with a grating of 270 lines mm$^{-1}$ and a 1.0\,$''$ slit mask.
-The processed images, after bias subtraction and flat-fielding using the Binospec pipeline \citep{Kansky2019}, are downloaded from the MMTO queue observation data archive.
-The spectra are reduced with IRAF, including cosmic-ray removal, wavelength calibration (using arc lamp frames taken immediately after the target observation), and relative flux calibration with an archived spectroscopic standard observation.\\ The MMT spectrum shows clear signs of CSM interaction, including narrow H$\alpha$ and H$\beta$ emission lines, superimposed on broader Lorentzian-shaped electron scattering wings, that are common in interacting SNe \citep{Huang2018}.
+The processed images, after the bias subtraction and flat-fielding using the Binospec pipeline \citep{Kansky2019}, are downloaded from the MMTO queue observation data archive.
+The spectra are reduced with IRAF, including cosmic-ray removal, wavelength calibration (using arc lamp frames taken immediately after the target observation), and relative flux calibration with an archived spectroscopic standard observation.\\ The MMT spectrum shows clear signs of CSM interaction, including narrow H$\alpha$ and H$\beta$ emission lines, superimposed on broader Lorentzian-shaped electron scattering wings, which are common in interacting SNe \citep{Huang2018}.
 Interestingly, the H$\alpha$ Lorentzian shape is very asymmetric, with its blue wing being much broader than its red wing.
 This is also seen to a lesser extent in H$\beta$.
-This effect has been observed in other interacting SNe such as SN\,2010jl \citep{Smith2012,Ofek2014,Fransson2014} and indicates asymmetries in the CSM.
-Regardless, the consistency of narrow emission lines well after the neutrino detection confirms the SN had significant interaction at that time.\\ All the spectra will be available on WISeREP \citep{2012PASP..124..668Y} after the journal publication.
+This effect has been observed in other interacting SNe such as SN\,2013L \citep{Andrews2017} and SN\,2010jl \citep{Smith2012,Ofek2014,Fransson2014} and indicates asymmetries in the CSM.
+However, since we only obtained a single epoch of medium-resolution spectrum, we cannot compare its evolution to that of other IIn SNe.
+Regardless, the consistency of narrow emission lines well after the neutrino detection confirms the SN had significant interaction at that time.
+All the spectra will be available on WISeREP \citep{2012PASP..124..668Y} after the journal publication.